Prenatal and Postnatal Care

 Pregnancy is a volatile and rewarding period in a woman’s life and each pregnancy has its own challenges.
 The body undergoes extensive physical changes to posture, softening of connective tissue and widening of the rib cage, lengthening of the abdominal muscles and a change in position of both the pelvic floor and pelvic organs.
 These changes affect all kinds of things and women can often develop aches and pains through the spine, ribcage, and hands.
 We can also have changes in the way our digestive and urinary system function causing constipation, incontinence and some heaviness around the vagina.
 Sounds hard!?

-Thankfully a physiotherapist can guide a woman through the massive changes that happen both within the body and on the surface.
-We can assist with decision making about your body during a pregnancy and birth, help you to become empowered in looking after your pelvic floor and enable you to have the most up to date evidence about your journey to motherhood.
+Thankfully, a physiotherapist can provide prenatal care by guiding a woman through the massive changes that happen both within the body and on the surface.
+As part of our prenatal care services, we can assist with decision making about your body during a pregnancy and birth, help you to become empowered in looking after your pelvic floor and enable you to have the most up to date evidence about your journey to motherhood.

 We encourage a consultation with a women’s wellness physiotherapist with specific maternity training from six weeks postnatal after each and every birth (although we are happy to do it later on too).

 In the one hour 1:1 postnatal care session, we will assess the strength of your pelvic floor and teach you how best to activate these very important muscles.
 We can also discuss with you any issues you may be experiencing around incontinence, perineal tearing, muscle avulsions and reduced sensations.
 We can also grade any prolapse and support you through the management of this whilst measuring any separation of the abdominal muscles.